-I currently lead the professional development experience for participants in the Dynamic Learning Project.
-The pilot program, focused on equity in the quality of technology use in schools, was created in partnership with Google, Digital Promise, and EdTechTeam.
+I was a mentor and program team member of the Dynamic Learning Project pilot program which led to the creation of the Google for Education Certified Coach program.
+The pilot program was created in partnership with Google, Digital Promise, and EdTechTeam.
 I joined the program as a mentor for instructional coaches and administrators in high need schools across the country before moving into a program leadership role.
 I love coaching teachers and facilitating discussion on how to inspire all students to be creators, thinkers, and lifelong learners.
-I love supporting coaches and their teachers as they continue to push the envelope of what learning looks like in the classroom.
-I am proud to be a member of the teaching profession.
+I am honored to support coaches and their teachers as they continue to push the envelope of what learning looks like in the classroom.
+I am proud to be an educator.

 Things I like

 Photography - My love of photography started early when I took photos of the sunset in our backyard with my parents’ camera….over and over and over again.

 Piano – My mom set the timer on the microwave and made me practice piano until it dinged.
 She said I’d thank her one day.
 She was right; I did.

 Travel - If I could give every person in the world the resources to travel to a foreign country, I would.
 (And I think the world would be a better place if that happened.)